 Safety critical systems are used in many ways and for many different purposes with the end goal to save lives.
 Some bigger examples of how these systems keep us safe are nuclear power plant control stations, air traffic control terminals, and lock systems at maximum security prisons.
 Some smaller ways these systems save lives are in elevators, roller coasters, and medical devices such as insulin pumps.

 When Fail-Proof Fails

 When the worst happens and safety critical systems fail, it’s always disastrous.
 On a small scale this can include auto recalls or roller coaster accidents.
 On a larger scale accidents become mega news stories and may even make us question our trust in what we thought were ‘fail proof’ systems.
 For example in 1996, Valujet Flight 592 accident claimed the lives of a DC-9’s passengers and crew when it crashed after takeoff in Miami due to a malfunction in the safety system software.
 In more recent news, the failure of an unknown component of the critical safety system launched the investigation into missing Malaysian flight 370.

-Next time you find yourself sitting down to an extra value meal or preparing for takeoff, take 30 seconds to think about that dedicated team of engineers and the massive amount of software it took to ensure that your Coke tastes as it should and those emergency lights don’t come on.
+Next time you find yourself sitting down to an extra value meal or preparing for takeoff, take 30 seconds to think about that dedicated team of engineers and the massive amount of software it took to ensure that your drink tastes like it should, and those emergency lights don’t come on.
 Then relax and enjoy.
 Critical safety systems allow us to live in an age of unprecedented trust in safety technology and we’re on the precipice of an even safer tomorrow.